nf-core/sarek/docs/output.md

 For further reading and documentation see the [Mutect2 manual](https://gatk.broadinstitute.org/hc/en-us/articles/360035531132).
 It is not required, but recommended to have a [panel of normals (PON)](https://gatk.broadinstitute.org/hc/en-us/articles/360035890631-Panel-of-Normals-PON) using at least 40 normal samples to get filtered somatic calls.
 When using `--genome GATK.GRCh38`, a panel-of-normals file is available.
 However, it is _highly_ recommended to create one matching your tumor samples.
 Creating your own panel-of-normals is currently not natively supported by the pipeline.
 See [here](https://gatk.broadinstitute.org/hc/en-us/articles/360035531132) for how to create one manually.

-For a tumor-only sample or tumor/normal pair:
+_For a tumor-only sample or tumor/normal pair_:

 **Output directory: `results/variantcalling/{sample,tumorsample_vs_normalsample}/mutect2`**